Workplace Solutions for Reducing Plastic Waste

 Plastic Free July is a global challenge that motivates people everywhere to refuse single-use plastics.
 Each year millions of individuals and businesses take part.
 In 2023, for examples, an estimated 89 million people worldwide joined Plastic Free July and together avoided about 240 million kilograms of plastic waste

-For workplaces, PFJ provides a ready-made framework and motivation to trial plastic-free initiatives.
+For workplaces, Plastic Free July provides a ready-made framework and motivation to trial plastic-free initiatives.
 But the real value comes when those short-term changes are carried forward year-round.
 Many companies that began with Plastic Free July now run ongoing plastic reduction programmes, making reuse the default rather than the exception.

 Practical Steps Employees Can Take